zhuxiao/asvclr/README.md

 * ASVCLR consists of three steps (or commands): `det`, `cns` and `call`.
 In `det` (detect) step, the indel regions and clipping regions are detected as candidate variant regions; and subsequently, in the `cns` (consensus) step, ASVCLR perform the consensus operation for each allele to generate the consensus sequences by using abPOA and wtdbg2 for these candidate indel regions and clipping regions, respectively; and finally, in the `call` step, these consensus sequences derived from indel regions and clipping regions are aligned back to local reference by using minimap2 to infer the variant locations and sequences.
 * ASVCLR extracts variant signatures in indel regions and clipping regions, respectively, and adopts an multi-allele-aware clustering for these regions to generate more accurate variant call results.
 * For clipping regions, ASVCLR uniforms the large INS/DEL and the clipping signatures prior to multi-allel-aware clustering for more accurate inference.
-* Split signatures are validated and merged to form the entire variant signature for more accurate multi-allele-aware clustering and variant calling.
+* Split signatures are validated and merged to form the entire variant signature for more accurate multi-allele-aware clustering and variant calling, and the soft-/hard- clipping signatures are allowed to match with large insertions (>=1kb).
 * ASVCLR perform the variant discovery according to multiple levels of data information, such as the alignment information of consensus sequences, the alignment information of re-consensused sequences, and the reads alignment information.

 For more detailed experiment information, please refer to [asvclr-experiments](https://github.com/zhuxiao/asvclr-experiments/).